 And it doesn’t matter how many volumes of them there one.
 One, three, more … no pressure!

-I’m so glad I didn’t try to publish this first volume quickly because the next few years served to bring the awfulness of my own behaviour into ever more powerful focus and when I come to re-edit that part of the story it will be even more – what? – vivid? scary? cringeworthy? – than it is now.
+A Dying Year (Volume One) is about the year my mother and my first husband both died, 2008.
+I wrote a little of it while my mother was in the final throes of her difficult exit, aged 93.
+I’m so glad I didn’t try to publish this first volume quickly because the next few years served to bring the awfulness of my own behaviour into ever more powerful focus and now I know I must re-edit the story and make it even more – what? – vivid? scary? cringeworthy? – than it is now.

-Distant Early Warning will be Volume 2.
-It is about my family origins and my life up to when I was about to start at Sydney University, at the age of seventeen.
+Distant Early Warning (Volume 2) is about my family origins and my life up to when I was about to start at Sydney University, at the age of seventeen.
 My son Daniel and my granddaughter Lily have read it.
 Dan suggested some corrections.
 Lily liked it.
-Now I will go back to it for another edit.
+Now with hindsight (and a lot more insight) it is also waiting for a re-edit.

-Highand Fantasy is Volume 3.
-It is about a short interlude in the Southern Highlands of Papua New Guinea spent with my second partner and my two young children in 1973.
+Bad Altitude (Volume 3) is about a brief time in the Southern Highlands of Papua New Guinea with my second partner and two young children in 1973.
 The first few chapters have been written, as well as a long section which will probably be added on as a kind of psychoanalytic novella at the end of the book, an extended meditation on the role of one of the book’s seemingly minor characters in my life.